The gate was supposed to be routine.

 "Yes," Sora said.
 "Which is why this is already worse than it should be."

-That drew a slow breath from Yuri.
+Yuri drew a slow breath.

 "Reassuring."